kubernetes/sig-release/release-team/role-handbooks/release-notes/README.md

 also significantly more work to do to ensure the release notes are in good working order for the release.

-Once code freeze begins, the release notes draft is transferred to a google doc which is made public to the Kubernetes community.
+Once Code Freeze begins, the release notes draft is transferred to a google doc which is made public to the Kubernetes community.
 The doc will be edited by SIG leads and SIG members but will also be edited for grammar and uniform style by the release notes team.